USAJOBS/openopps-help/apply/participate.md

 ---
-permalink: opportunity/participate/
+permalink: apply/participate/
 layout: article
-section: opportunity
+section: apply
-category: opportunity
+category: apply
-sidenav: opportunity-participate
+sidenav: apply-participate
 title: How to participate in an opportunity
 ---
 Participating in an opportunity is a great way to gain experience, contribute your expertise and work with others across the Federal Government.